eriklangemeijer/UniversalCan/readme.md

 Modern vehicles often require reading and transmitting CAN messages for troubleshooting or configuration.
 While many programs exist for standard protocols across platforms (Windows, Android, iOS), most vehicles also rely on proprietary manufacturer-specific messages.

-Third-party tools address these needs but come with challenges:
+Third-party tools address these needs but often come with challenges:

+- High costs
-- High costs and limited developer support for updates and bug fixes.
+- Limited developer support for updates and bug fixes.
+- Developers often lack access to all vehicle models to ensure compatibility.
 - Platform restrictions (e.g., Android-only apps).
-- Developers often lack access to all vehicle models to ensure compatibility.

 On the other hand, hobbyists with access to vehicles may analyze protocols but often lack the time or skills to develop comprehensive communication software.
-This results in redundant effort as each vehicle-specific tool reinvents the wheel.
+When they do make such a program it results in redundant effort as each vehicle-specific tool reinvents the wheel.

 ## Goal